lmoyo/explore/README.md

-# nosh
+# explore
-A React web app that queries the Yelp API to display restaurant information
+A React web app that queries the Yelp API to display business information based on location